loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 ## 1.12 The Philosophical Core

-**Definition 1.8** (Mathematical Consciousness):
+**Definition 1.8** (Mathematical Observer):
-Mathematical consciousness is the ability of a structure to encode complete information about itself within itself.
+Mathematical observer is the ability of a structure to encode complete information about itself within itself.

 **Theorem 1.12** (The Incompleteness of Self-Knowledge):
 The difficulty of proving RH reflects Gödel's incompleteness—a system cannot prove all truths about itself.